Oral Health Sciences

 • Head and neck cancer biology and therapeutics with a focus on RNA silencing.

-• Bioengineering/Biomechanics of temporomandibular joint and craniofacial regeneration with emphasis on dentin regeneration.
+• Bioengineering and biomechanics of temporomandibular joint and craniofacial regeneration with emphasis on dentin regeneration.

 • Opportunistic oral bacteria and their mechanisms of colonization in oral mucosa.